-9 SHARE-BASED COMPENSATION PROGRAM
+10 SHARE-BASED COMPENSATION PROGRAM

 On 12 February 2010, NOVATEK's Management Committee approved a share-based compensation program (the "Program") for a limited number of the Group's senior and key management, as well as high-potential managers, but excluding the members of the Management Committee, which aims to encourage participants to take an active interest in the future development of the Group and to provide material incentive to create shareholders value in OAO NOVATEK.
-The Program was established in accordance with the Concept of the Long-Term Incentive of Senior Employees approved by the Board of Directors ("Board") on 25 September 2006, and the Shares Buyback Program also approved by the Board on 11 September 2008.
+The Program was established in accordance with the Concept of the Long-Term Incentive of Senior Employees approved by the Board of Directors ("Board") on 25 September 2006 and the Share Buyback Program.